kragen/dercuano/intro.md

 ### Size and public-domain dedication ###

-On 2019-06-23 as I write this, the Dercuano tarball is 2.8 megabytes and contains some 960,000 words in 738 notes, about 3300 paperback pages’ worth of text.
+On 2019-07-24 as I write this, the Dercuano tarball is 3.0 megabytes and contains some 1.01 million  words in 775 notes, about 3500 paperback pages’ worth of text.
 This is about two thirds of the total amount of text I have here and intend to include.
 I’m still importing notes to add to it.